Deirdre Black is a Partner at Pioneer Square Investments. For over 25 years Deirdre has invested in early-stage companies and social impact ventures.

 Dr. McBrady earned an A.B. degree in Economics from Harvard College in 1992, an M.Sc. in Economics for Development from Oxford University in 1993, where he was a Marshall Scholar, and a Ph.D. in Business Economics in 2002 from Harvard University.

-A sought-after thought leader on the social and financial inclusion of women, Rosario has spoken at numerous international conferences, including the World Economic Forum, Global Philanthropy Forum and Women Deliver.
-She has also been featured in The Guardian, CNN and The Huffington Post.
-In 2014, Rosario was named a Schwab Foundation Social Entrepreneur for her leadership in developing and implementing Pro Mujer’s ground-breaking, market-based healthcare solutions for women.
+A sought-after thought leader on women’s social and financial inclusion, Rosario has spoken at numerous international conferences, including the World Economic Forum, the Women’s Forum and Women Deliver.
+In 2014 she was named a Schwab Foundation Social Entrepreneur for her leadership in implementing Pro Mujer’s ground-breaking market-based healthcare solutions for women.

-Originally from Chihuahua, Mexico, Rosario received her B.A. in International Relations from Universidad de las Américas (Mexico) and an M.A. in European History from Yale University.
+Originally from Chihuahua, Mexico Rosario received her B.A. in International Relations from the University of the Americas (Mexico) and a M.A. in European History from Yale University.

 Bill serves on the boards of the Qumulo, Skytap, Lumatax and the Washington Technology Industry Association.
 Bill holds a BA in Business Administration from the Foster School of Business at the University of Washington.

 Jane previously held senior finance and marketing positions with Western Wireless Corporation and the personal computer division of Hewlett Packard.
-Specializing in strategic planning and financial analysis, she has also helped a number of emerging companies on business plan development.
 In 2007, Jane moved to the nonprofit sector and became CFO of Epiphany School, leading the financing efforts for a campus expansion and then subsequently ran the business and visitor operations at the Woodland Park Zoo.
-Jane has been a trustee of Pacific Northwest Ballet and the St. Mark’s Foundation, served as a volunteer with Lakeside School and Girl Scouts of Western WA and is currently involved with UW Medicine and WA Women’s Foundation, .
-She holds a MBA from Harvard Business School and an accounting degree from the University of Alabama
+Jane has been a trustee of Pacific Northwest Ballet and the St. Mark’s Foundation, served as a volunteer with Lakeside School and Girl Scouts of Western WA and is currently the Vice-Chair of the UW Medicine finance committee.
+She holds a MBA from Harvard Business School and an accounting degree from the University of Alabama.

 Robert B. Van Cleve